What is a Wheel Out Wheel Back service?

 -

-Bin and waste storage areas that are clean, safe and hygienic, and maintained as such.
+Clean and safe storage areas: Bin and waste storage areas that are clean, safe and hygienic, and maintained as such.

-Strata/building manager and residents' responsibilities to maintain WOWB service
+Strata, building manager and residents' responsibilities to maintain WOWB service

 Council is not responsible for collecting litter, excess waste or non-compliant bins this includes: